 A facelift is a procedure that tightens and lifts the skin and muscles of the face.
 The medical name for a facelift is a rhytidectomy.
 This gives the face a more youthful appearance.
 It is one of the most commonly requested procedures by both men and women.
 Often, it can be combined with other procedures such as a neck lift or brow lift, to rejuvenate the overall facial appearance.
-This facelift overview page will be able to give you an idea of what the procedure involves.

 By lifting and pulling back the skin and soft tissues of your face, a facelift can:

-- Smooth the skin on your face.
+- Smooth the skin on the face.